CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Method

 \subsubsection{Multi-Margin Loss}

-The multi-margin loss uses the scores $S_t$ generated by the training model, in combination with the score pool $P$, to calculate the loss for updating the weight of the training model.
-The multi-margin loss w.r.t to one batch of training samples can be formulated as:
+The Multi-Margin Loss uses the scores $S$ generated by the model, in combination with the score pool $P$, to calculate the loss for updating the weight of the model.
+The Multi-Margin Loss w.r.t to one batch of training samples can be formulated as:

-where $B$ denotes the training batch and data $d_1$ with its label $l_1$ representing one training sample of $B$, and $P$ is the score pool where each element is a triplet of ground truth label, predicted score, and the corresponding high dimensional features $(l_2,s_2, e_2)$.
+where $B$ denotes the training batch and data $d_1$ with its label $l_1$ representing one training sample of $B$. $P$ is the score pool where each element is a triplet of ground truth label, predicted score, and embedding $(l_2,s_2, e_2)$.
 Specifically, $f$ is formulated as:

-The margin $M_{diff}$ is determined by considering two factors: the difference between the labels of the two data points and the cosine similarity between their embeddings.
-In detail, $M_{diff}$ is formulated as:
+The margin $M_{\lvert l_2-l_1 \rvert}$ determines the lowest engagement score difference that can be tolerated.
+It is determined by two factors: the difference between the labels of the two data points and the cosine similarity between the two embeddings.
+In detail, $M_{\lvert l_2-l_1 \rvert}$ is formulated as:

-$e_1$ is the high dimensional features of $d_1$ before the prediction head of the model, while $e_2$ is the representation of $d_2$ obtained previously from the momentum encoder and saved in the score pool.
-A larger margin is imposed when the label difference between the two data points is bigger or when the feature vectors of the two data points from different classes are closer.
-For example, suppose $d_1$ is HE and $d_2$ is DE, then the loss will be calculated as $M_2-(\text{model}(d_1)-s_2)$, where if $M_2 > (\text{model}(d_1)-s_2)$, the model will receive penalty from the loss.
+$e_1$ is the feature embedding of $d_1$, and $e_2$ is the feature embedding of $d_2$ obtained previously from the momentum encoder and saved in the score pool.
+A larger margin is imposed when the label difference between the two data points is larger or when the feature embeddings of the two data points from different classes are similar.
+For example, suppose $d_1$ is HE ($l_1=3$) and $d_2$ is DE ($l_2=1$), then the loss will be calculated as $M_2-(\text{model}(d_1)-s_2)$, where if $M_2 > (\text{model}(d_1)-s_2)$, the model will receive penalty from the loss.

-The multi-margin loss is based on the idea that a subject's engagement level should be predicted with a score higher than less engaged subjects and lower than more engaged subjects.
+The multi-margin loss is based on the idea that a subject's engagement level should be predicted as a score higher than less engaged subjects and lower than more engaged subjects.
 This score difference should surpass the margin determined by the label difference.
 The loss highlights score relativity without requiring specific ground truth data.
 We employ cosine similarity for flexible threshold computation, penalizing similar representations across different classes and easing penalties for well-predicted score relativity.
-Figure \ref{fig:model} summarizes the model structure and MocoRank.